. If you’ve follow my blog, you may have read my post or free ebook, 40 Reasons to Write a Book.

 - To support an under-served group of people: Unlike sleep books for parents of babies and toddlers, Lynelle Schneeberg’s Become Your Child’s Sleep Coach offers a solution to parents of school-aged children.
 (I can attest to its effectiveness — it empowered my youngest to become a great sleeper!

 - To get people out in nature: Craig Seyfried wrote Dad’s Journal: a Naturalist’s Guide to a Wonderful Life to honor his father and help others discover the adventures awaiting in deep connection with nature.
-Craig reports how moving it’s been to hear from people who knew and loved his dad being inspired by his journey.
+Craig reports how moving it’s been to hear from people who knew and loved his dad.
+They share how reading about his dad’s journey inspired them.

 - To Empower Readers: Leena St. Michael saw how burned out many of her fellow activists were becoming.
 She wrote The Happy Activist to give them tools to nurture and recharge in order to be effective and sustain their work long term.